 Customer contracts recorded as part of mergers or acquisitions are reflected as customer relationships in our balance sheet.
-The Company had capitalized customer relationship of \$13.6 million and \$16.6 million, net of amortization, as current assets as of December 31, 2019 and 2018, respectively, and \$17.8 million and \$26.4 million, net of amortization, as non-current assets as of December 31, 2019 and 2018, respectively, related to these intangible assets.
+The Company had capitalized customer relationship of \$12.1 million and \$13.6 million, net of amortization, as current assets as of December 31, 2020 and 2019, respectively, and \$5.7 million and \$17.8 million, net of amortization, as non-current assets as of December 31, 2020 and 2019, respectively, related to these intangible assets.
 These intangibles are amortized on a straight-line basis over the estimated average life of the related customer contracts acquired, which ranges from three to six years.

-The acquired customer relationships intangibles related to Oasis, CenStar, Provider Companies, Major Energy Companies, Perigee Energy LLC, Verde Companies, and HIKO are reflective of the acquired companies' customer base, and were valued at the respective dates of acquisition using an excess earnings method under the income approach.
+The acquired customer relationships intangibles related to Provider Companies, Major Energy Companies, Perigee Energy LLC, Verde Companies, and HIKO are reflective of the acquired companies' customer base, and were valued at the respective dates of acquisition using an excess earnings method under the income approach.
 Using this method, the Company estimated the future cash flows resulting from the existing customer relationships, considering attrition as well as charges for contributory assets, such as net working capital, fixed assets, and assembled workforce.
 These future cash flows were then discounted using an appropriate risk-adjusted rate of return by retail unit to arrive at the present value of the expected future cash flows.
-CenStar, Oasis, Perigee, and HIKO customer relationships are amortized to depreciation and amortization based on the expected future net cash flows by year.
+Perigee, and HIKO customer relationships are amortized to depreciation and amortization based on the expected future net cash flows by year.
 The acquired customer relationship intangibles related to the Major Energy Companies, the Provider Companies and the Verde Companies were bifurcated between hedged and unhedged and amortized to depreciation and amortization based on the expected future cash flows by year and expensed to retail cost of revenue based on the expected term of the underlying fixed price contract in each reporting period, respectively.

-Customer relationship amortization expense was \$18.3 million, \$20.3 million, and \$17.8 million for the years ended December 31, 2019, 2018 and 2017, respectively, of which approximately less than \$0.1 million, \$(1.2) million, and \$0.3 million was included in retail cost of revenue for those years.
+Customer relationship amortization expense was \$13.6 million, \$18.3 million, and \$20.3 million for the years ended December 31, 2020, 2019 and 2018, respectively, of which approximately zero, less than \$0.1 million, and \$(1.2) million was included in retail cost of revenue for those years.

 We review customer relationships for impairment whenever events or changes in business circumstances indicate the carrying value of the intangible assets may not be recoverable.
 Impairment is indicated when the undiscounted cash flows estimated to be generated by the intangible assets are less than their respective carrying value.
 If an impairment exists, a loss is recognized for the difference between the fair value and carrying value of the intangible assets.
-No impairments of customer relationships were recorded for the years ended December 31, 2019, 2018 and 2017.
+No impairments of customer relationships were recorded for the years ended December 31, 2020, 2019 and 2018.